Study Guide8 min read

 RES Exam Format Explained: Papers, Questions, and Passing Score

-Everything you need to know about the RES exam format — two papers, 80 MCQs, 2.5 hours, and the 75% passing mark.
+Everything you need to know about the RES exam format — two papers, 80 MCQs per paper, 2.5 hours per paper, and the passing mark of 60 for each paper.

 Understanding the RES Exam Format and Structure

-TL;DR: The RES exam format consists of two papers, each containing 40 multiple-choice questions (MCQs), with a total duration of 2 hours and 30 minutes.
-To pass, candidates must achieve a minimum score of 75%, which translates to correctly answering 60 out of the 80 total questions.
+TL;DR: The RES exam format consists of two papers, each containing 60 standalone MCQs and 20 case-study MCQs, with a duration of 2 hours and 30 minutes per paper.
+To pass, candidates must achieve a minimum score of 60 marks for each paper.

 The Real Estate Salesperson (RES) Examination is the mandatory gateway for anyone aspiring to enter the Singapore property market.
 Administered by the Council for Estate Agencies (CEA), the exam is designed to ensure that all practitioners possess the necessary knowledge of land law, property regulations, and ethical standards.
 As of 2026, the exam is conducted as a Computer-Based Test (CBT), allowing for more frequent sessions throughout the year compared to the traditional paper-based format.
 This modern approach provides candidates with immediate clarity on the digital interface, though the rigors of the syllabus remain high.

 Aspiring agents must first complete the mandatory RES Course through an approved provider before they are eligible to register.
-In 2026, the registration fee for the full exam is S$408.55 (inclusive of GST).
-Given the competitive nature of the industry—with the CEA Annual Report noting over 33,000 registered property agents in Singapore as of 2026—mastering the exam format is the first step toward a successful career.
-The RES exam format requires candidates to complete two papers, each containing 40 multiple-choice questions, within a total duration of 2 hours and 30 minutes.
-To pass, you must achieve a minimum score of 75%, which equates to answering at least 60 out of 80 questions correctly.
+In 2026, the registration fee for the full exam is S$512.30 (inclusive of GST) for a full sitting.
+Given the competitive nature of the industry—with the CEA noting registered property agents in Singapore—mastering the exam format is the first step toward a successful career.
+The RES exam format requires candidates to complete two papers, each containing 60 standalone MCQs and 20 case-study MCQs, within a duration of 2 hours and 30 minutes per paper.
+To pass, you must achieve a minimum score of 60 marks for each paper, which equates to answering at least 60 marks for each paper correctly.

 Detailed Breakdown of Paper 1 and Paper 2 Topics